Semester 1

 3

-You will learn production techniques and processes for audio production.
-Your studies will include recording, editing, mixing, and final output.
-You will create material that can be integrated into a project or digital portfolio.
+You will learn introductory techniques and processes for audio production.
+Your studies will include audio capture, editing, and compositing.
+You will explore sound design and create sound that can be integrated into a project or digital portfolio.

 Credit Units: 3